-King Cyrus of Persia in 538 BC decided upon a policy of local identity and self-rule, and allowed the Jewish people to return to Jerusalem.
-The rebuilding of the Jerusalem Temple, also known as the Second Temple, began in 520 BC and was completed in 516 BC.
+King Cyrus of Persia in 538 BC (2 Chronicles 36:21-24, Ezra 1:1-4) decided upon a policy of local identity and self-rule, and allowed the Jewish people to return to Jerusalem.
+The Restoration of the Jerusalem Temple, also known as the Second Temple, began in 520 BC under King Darius of Persia (Haggai 1:1) and was completed in 516 BC.
+There was no Temple in Jerusalem for seventy years (586-516 BC), in fulfillment of the prophecy of Jeremiah (25:11, 29:10).

 2 Thus speaketh the LORD of hosts, saying, This people say, The time is not come, the time that the LORD's house should be built.